Some interview questions are designed to put you on the spot, but few are as intimidating as “Why should we hire you?”

 Once you understand what the company’s needs are, you can target these in your answer by telling your interviewer how you’re qualified to help fill these needs.

-However, by the time this question comes up in the interview, you’ve probably already discussed your experience and qualifications, so take this opportunity to focus on what unique skills and experience you possess.
+By the time you’re asked this question, you’ve probably already discussed your basic experience and qualifications, so take this opportunity to focus on any unique skills and qualifications you haven’t mentioned yet.

 Here’s an example: